VoloBuilds/prompts/LearnToCode.md

 - **HTML:** The standard markup language for documents designed to be displayed in a web browser.
 It forms the structure of web pages.
 - **CSS:** A style sheet language used for describing the look and formatting of documents written in HTML, controlling the layout of multiple web pages all at once.
 - **JavaScript:** A programming language that allows you to implement complex features on web pages, being the only language that can be executed in web browsers, enabling dynamic content, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc.
+- **TypeScript:** JavaScript but with clearly defined data types which make code more resilient and easier to understand (when implemented properly).
+Works particularly well with AI.
 - **Frontend Frameworks**: (e.g. React, Vue, Angular).These are JavaScript frameworks and libraries designed to simplify the development of the user interface (UI) of web applications.
 React is known for its virtual DOM feature for high performance, Angular for its comprehensive solution including tools for routing, forms, HTTP client, and more, and Vue for its simplicity and progressive nature, making it easily adoptable for parts of existing projects.
 - **NodeJS:** An open-source, cross-platform JavaScript runtime environment that executes JavaScript code outside a web browser, allowing for the development of server-side and networking applications.
+- **NextJS:** A full-stack JavaScrupt framework that uses server-side-rendering to generate html pages just-in-time.
+Practically speaking, this enables web crawlers such as Google to properly index pages without loading JavaScript, at the cost of greater implementation complexity.
 - **Express:** A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications, making it easy to build single-page, multi-page, and hybrid web applications.
 - **Databases**: (e.g. MongoDB, Postgres) MongoDB is a popular NoSQL database known for its flexibility and scalability, while PostgreSQL is a powerful open-source relational database system.
 The key difference lies in how they store data: relational databases structure data into predefined tables and rows, whereas nonrelational databases store data without a fixed schema, often making them more flexible and scalable for certain types of applications.
 - **Docker:** A platform as a service (PaaS) that uses OS-level virtualization to deliver software in packages called containers, allowing developers to package applications with their dependencies and deploy as one package.
 - **Git:** A distributed version-control system for tracking changes in source code during software development, enabling multiple developers to work on a project concurrently.
 - **Cloud Providers:** (e.g. AWS, Azure, GCP) These services offer a wide range of cloud computing resources and services.
 AWS (Amazon Web Services) is known for its robust, scalable, and affordable cloud solutions.
 Microsoft Azure offers a wide range of cloud services supporting various operating systems, databases, and developer tools.
 Google Cloud Platform provides cloud computing services that run on the same infrastructure Google uses internally for its end-user products.
 - **Design System:** (e.g. MUI, ShadCN, Chakra, Bootstrap, Tailwind) A set of standards for design and code along with components that unify both practices.
-These systems help teams develop digital products faster by making design reusable—MUI, ShadCN, Chakra UI, Bootstrap, and Tailwind CSS are examples of such systems, offering ready-made components that are easy to integrate into web projects.
+These systems help teams develop digital products faster by making design reusable.
-- **Cache:** (e.g. Redis) An in-memory data structure store, used as a database, cache, and message broker.
+- **Redis:** An in-memory data structure store, used as a database, cache, and message broker.
 Redis supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries, and streams.
 - **Websocket:** A communication protocol that provides full-duplex communication channels over a single TCP connection, enabling web servers and clients to exchange data more efficiently, facilitating real-time data transfer and interaction in web applications.
 - **GraphQL:** A query language for APIs that allows clients to request exactly the data they need, making it possible to aggregate data from multiple sources with a single request.
+Generally speaking, this should only be used in specific situations where performance improvements are worth the increased code complexity.
 - **Webpack:** A static module bundler for JavaScript applications, which bundles JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
-- **Nginx:** A high-performance web server, reverse proxy, and load balancer that provides increased security, scalability, and speed for web applications.
+- **Nginx:** A high-performance reverse proxy and load balancer that sits "in front" of applications and provides increased security, scalability, and speed for web applications.
 - **LLM (Large Language Models):** Advanced AI models capable of understanding and generating human-like text, facilitating tasks such as content creation, code generation, and natural language processing.
-- **CI/CD (Continuous Integration/Continuous Delivery):** Practices in software development that automate the process of integrating code changes from multiple contributors into a single software project, and delivering or deploying code changes to a production environment automatically.
 - **Flutter:** An open-source UI software development kit by Google used for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - **Postman:** A collaboration platform for API development, which simplifies each step of building an API and streamlines collaboration so you can create better APIs—faster.
 - **curl:** A command-line tool used for transferring data with URLs.
 It supports various protocols including HTTP, HTTPS, FTP, and more, making it a versatile tool for testing, downloading files, and making API requests directly from the terminal.